brightway-lca/brightway2-io/README.rst

         - GreenDelta nexus website

     * biosphere3 should be an importer, with

         - strategy - set type
         - strategy - drop unspecified subcategory
         - strategy - create root level flows (no subcategory) with consistent UUIDs

-    * Add LCIA XML files and excel updates
-    * Split data directory into inv and lcia subdirectories